GovReady/govready-q-cmdline/README.md

 * Starts apps and answers questions according to a YAML file given on the command line.
 * Writes out all generated output documents in HTML and Markdown formats to an output directory given on the command line.

 Note that the database records go into whatever database your GovReady-Q installation is configured to use (e.g. `local/db.sqlite`), and the records created by this tool are not deleted at the end.
+To avoid polluting your current GovReady-Q database, create a separate install of GovReady-Q.

 Installation and Usage
 ----------------------